-Help for those on benefits, disabled or ill
+Help if you’re on benefits, disabled or ill

-npower have partnered with the Department for Work and Pensions (DWP) and Macmillan Cancer Care to provide help for those who receive benefits or have a disability or critical illness such as cancer.
+We’ve partnered with the Department for Work and Pensions (DWP) and Macmillan Cancer Care to help anyone who’s on benefits, elderly, disabled or suffering critical illness.

-- Receive Income Support or income-based Jobseeker’s Allowance
+- Receives Income Support or income-based Jobseeker’s Allowance

 - Income support